-- Replacement of kitchen cabinets or bathroom vanities when an accessibility need exists; lead hazards cannot be addressed any other way; the repair of existing cabinets or vanities is not feasible or cost reasonable; or, existing kitchen cabinets do not allow for adequate food storage. - Replacement of kitchen counter tops when an accessibility need exists, the existing countertop presents a clear health or safety hazard; or there is not adequate space for food preparation. - Replacement of decorative trim when lead hazard reduction is required. - Work on existing garages when a medical or accessibility need exists; lead hazard reduction is required; or, required by the local building code and evidence of the code violation is presented. - Reconstruction of existing garages when a medical or accessibility need exists. - Demolition of outbuildings when lead hazard reduction is required; or required by the local building code and evidence of the code violation is presented.

-- Construction or reconstruction of sidewalks and driveways when existing conditions present a clear and imminent safety hazard.
+- Replacement of kitchen cabinets or bathroom vanities when an accessibility need exists; lead hazards cannot be addressed any other way; the repair of existing cabinets or vanities is not feasible or cost reasonable; or, existing kitchen cabinets do not allow for adequate food storage. - Replacement of kitchen counter tops when an accessibility need exists, the existing countertop presents a clear health or safety hazard; or there is not adequate space for food preparation. - Replacement of decorative trim when lead hazard reduction is required. - Work on existing garages when a medical or accessibility need exists; lead hazard reduction is required; or, required by the local building code and evidence of the code violation is presented. - Reconstruction of existing garages when a medical or accessibility need exists. - Demolition of outbuildings when lead hazard reduction is required; or required by the local building code and evidence of the code violation is presented. - Construction or reconstruction of sidewalks and driveways when existing conditions present a clear and imminent safety hazard.
 Repair is limited to the portion of sidewalks and driveways on the Borrower's property. - New central air conditioner installation when a medical or accessibility need exists. - Walk-in bathtubs when a medical or accessibility need exists.

-Home Additions are reviewed on a case by case basis and are rarely approved by Minnesota Housing.
+Home Additions are reviewed on a case-by-case basis.
 The following list details circumstances under which Minnesota Housing might approve a Home Addition:

-- An accessibility-related Home Addition when a medical/physical need exists. - A bathroom Home Addition when the home has an inadequate bathroom. - A kitchen Home Addition when the home's existing kitchen facilities are a health or safety hazard. - A bedroom Home Addition when over-crowding exists.
-Over-crowding exists when there is an average of more than one person per room (excluding the bathroom and kitchen).
+- An accessibility-related Home Addition when a medical or accessibility need exists - A bathroom Home Addition when the home has an inadequate bathroom - A kitchen Home Addition when the home's existing kitchen facilities are a health or safety hazard - A bedroom Home Addition when over-crowding exists because there is an average of more than one person per room (excluding the bathroom and kitchen)